Engineering-Research-and-Development/true-connector-basic_data_app_sftp/README.md

 ## Firewall <a name="firewall"></a>

-DataApp allows setting up HttpFirewall through Spring Security.
+Data App SFTP allows setting up HttpFirewall through Spring Security.
 To turn it on/off, please take a look at following property:

 ```
 #Firewall